ShreerakshaS/HousePricePrediction/README.md

 ## Conclusions:

-After checking the model usng Linear Regression, we get R2 score very low, hence we model Lasso and Ridge Regression.
+After checking the model using Linear Regression, we get R2 score very low, hence we model Lasso and Ridge Regression.

 **Optimal value for both Lasso and Ridge models turned out to be:**
 - Optimal value of alpha for Lasso model: 0.0001